Natural repellents like citrus and mint to deter aggressive ladybugs

 Bay leaves and camphor offer natural, aromatic solutions for deterring ladybugs.
 Ladybugs dislike the pungent scent of both substances, making them effective repellents.
 Place dried bay leaves in cupboards, drawers, and windowsills.

 For camphor, use small, contained amounts in sachets or cotton balls placed strategically in areas prone to ladybug gatherings.
-Ensure good ventilation when using camphor, and keep it away from children and pets.
+Ensure good ventilation when using camphor, and keep it away from children and pets as it can be toxic if ingested.

 These natural deterrents disrupt ladybug navigation, encouraging them to seek alternative locations without harming them.
 Replace bay leaves and camphor regularly for continued effectiveness.